- Canary Islands

 There is a free car park at the beach, so you can leave your car here while exploring the area.

-The beach in Ajuy has black volcanic sand and swimming here is no advisable, since it is very dangerous due to the constant big waves and currents.
+The beach in Ajuy has black volcanic sand and swimming here is not advisable, since it is very dangerous due to the constant big waves and strong currents.

 Although you shouldn't try to swim in Ajuy, the beach is a nice place to explore and to enjoy a few moments admiring the great landscape.